AmanJain2903/ScoreIt.AI/README.md

 **Feature Branches and Bugfix Branches**

 - `main` for production
-- `staging` for staging
+- `pre-production` for staging
 - Pre-Deployment (Development Phase)
-  - New functionalities are always developed inside feature branches: `feature/<feature-name>` which are merged to main.
+  - New functionalities are always developed inside feature branches: `feature/<feature-name>` which are merged to `main`.
-  - Bugfixes are handled via `bugfix/<bug-description>` branches which are merged to main.
+  - Bugfixes are handled via `bugfix/<bug-description>` branches which are merged to `main`.
 - Post-Deployment (Maintenance Phase)
-  - Major Releases are handled via `release/<version>` branches which are merged to staging.
+  - Major Releases are handled via `release/<version>` branches which are merged to `pre-production`.
-  - Minor Releases are handled via `minor/<version>` branches which are merged to staging.
+  - Minor Releases are handled via `minor/<version>` branches which are merged to `pre-production`.
-  - Patches Updates are handled via `patch/<version>` branches which are merged to staging.
+  - Patches Updates are handled via `patch/<version>` branches which are merged to `pre-production`.
-- No direct commits are made to `main` or `staging`.
+- No direct commits are made to `main` or `pre-production`.
-- Pull Requests (PRs) are created from `staging` branch to `main`.
+- Pull Requests (PRs) are created from `pre-production` branch to `main`.
-- GitHub Actions automatically runs Unit and Integration tests on PRs to `main` and `staging`.
+- GitHub Actions automatically runs Unit and Integration tests on PRs to `main` and `pre-production`.
 - Merges allowed only after all tests pass successfully.
 - Release Notes and Patch Notes maintaned for traceability.